 What types of gifts should I avoid for a 3-year-old?▾

-Are experience gifts a good idea for a 3-year-old's birthday in Canada?▾
+Are experience gifts a good idea for a 3-year-old's birthday?▾

 What are some popular book recommendations for a 3-year-old in Canada?▾